-Haber adds that ESOP is not for everyone.
-It's basically an exit strategy for original owners.
-He explains that once a company becomes an ESOP, the owners or founders of the business no longer own the shares.
-Owners have several forks in the road when it comes to exiting, including selling the company, passing it down to the next generation, and having it acquired by a competitor, among others.
+Haber adds that an ESOP is basically an exit strategy for original owners.
+He says that once a company becomes an ESOP, the owners or founders of the business no longer own the shares.
+Owners have several options when it comes to exiting, including selling the company, passing it down to the next generation, and having it acquired by a competitor, among others.

-However, Haber says those alternative moves might not align with the seller's original business intention.
+However, Haber says those alternative

+moves might not align with the seller's original business intention.

 "It might not keep the company's original culture," he says.
 "It might not reward the key employees for their hard work over time.
-The ESOP is a great opportunity to maintain the company's culture, reward the longstanding employees, and give them a stake in the business."
+The ESOP is a great opportunity to maintain the company's culture."